rappleit/MakanWell/README.md

 There is a severe lack of awareness for healthier alternatives.

-Introducing MakanWell, a super app that is powered with AI to revolutionize eating habits.
+Introducing MakanWell, an app powered with AI to revolutionize eating habits.

 ## Features